jemc/slides-pony/source.md

 %% whether *other* references can read or write the object's data,
 %% and whether the reference can be sent in a message to another actor (sendable).

-%% A reference capability can only be sendable to another actor if doing so is guaranteed not to allow any data races.
-This guarantee is the direct result of whether the other constraints are enough to enforce one of the three safe concurrency patterns.
+%% A reference capability can only be sent to another actor if doing so is guaranteed to be safe.
+This guarantee is the direct result of whether the other constraints are strict enough to constitute one of the three safe concurrency patterns that we discussed.
+The cardinal rule being enforced here is, "If I can read the data, no other actor can write to it, and vice versa".

 %% So let's take a quick look at each reference capability and what it means.